Cognitive Tasks

 Performance of the Effort-Control task provides two metrics.
 A first metrics is the motivational break-point that described the maximal amount of effort (balloon outlines) over the expected reward outcomes (numbers of tokens) that lead a subject to avoid choosing that option over the alternative option (1).
 The break-point computation also entails an estimate of the subjective value of the chosen side as an ‘expected utility’ metric that reflect the ratio of expected benefits (amount of tokens) and costs (number of balloon outlines).
 As a secondary metrics the Effort Conrol task allows estimating the ‘motivational vigor’ as the average duration of pumping up a balloon normalized by the number of outlines/pumps needed to explode it (2).

-Flexible Learning Task (FL)
+Flexible Learning (FL) Task

 Purpose